About the course

 In some circumstances we could consider making a joint supervision arrangement and in that case one of the two supervisors may be found outside SAME or ODID.

-In your first year (first two years if part-time) you will meet at least monthly with the your supervisor.
+In your first year (first two years if part-time) you will typically meet at least monthly with the your supervisor.
 You will then maintain regular (at least monthly) contact throughout the rest of the course with your supervisor for guidance while conducting your research.

 The supervisor will help develop and guide your project and, at later stages, provide feedback on chapter drafts.
 However, you will work to a significant extent on your own, and you will need a high level of motivation and self-discipline.

 You will likely be admitted to the course as a Probationer Research Student (PRS), but in some cases Oxford MPhil students may be admitted directly with full DPhil student status.

 Students who are successful at transfer will also be expected to apply for and gain confirmation of DPhil status, to show that your work continues to be on track.
 Both milestones will involve submission of written work and an interview with two assessors (other than your supervisor) and therefore provide important experience for the final oral examination.